taylorsilva/dotfiles/README.md

 # Dotfiles

-These are my dotfiles.
 To use them do the following:

 1. Clone this repo into your home directory: